fdduarte/calendar-opt/README.md

 ### To do

-- Optimizar generador de resultados.
+- Optimizar generador de patrón resultados.

 ## Modelo 2: FPP